michaelnisi/speculum/README.md

 ## Example

-Here is a—somewhat contrived but runnable—example comparing the run time of a single stream with five concurrent streams:
+Here is a, somewhat contrived but runnable, example comparing the run time of a single stream with five concurrent streams:

 ```js
 var speculum = require('speculum')